Hi there! I am Oleg Campbell, CEO of Reply. In this post, I’ll give you some practical tips on how to leverage your inbound marketing.

 Spread the Word

 Even the greatest content will do you no good if no-one knows.
 To make your campaign a success, you’ll want to make sure your website and content are easily discoverable.
-Two methods you should definitely be using are SEO (Search Engine Optimization) and leveraging existing platform.
+Two methods you should definitely be using are SEO (Search Engine Optimization) and leveraging the existing platform.

 SEO is a vast subject which can easily overwhelm the best of us.
 As soon as you think you have it nailed, Google goes ahead and change their algorithms and your latest tactic may suddenly be useless.
 Rather than trying to become an expert, learn enough to get a grasp of the basics (I recommend Moz’s helpful guide).
 Then, use reputable tools, such as the free Yoast WordPress plugin for your blog posts, to help you avoid any obvious mistakes.